 It is no secret that a high fiber breakfast can help your body to work smoothly throughout the day.
 But also if efficient weight control is your goal, then starting your day with plenty of fibrous foods can't be praised enough.

 One thing is evident, to ensure that we stay full for a long time after a balanced breakfast or brunch, the dietary fiber content of the meal must be high.

-Why fiber is important for your microbiome
+Why good fiber foods are important for your digestive system

 Why complex carbohydrates are especially important in the morning

 Most dietary fibers belong to the group of carbohydrates.
 Because the stock for this nutrient is emptied during the night, the carbohydrates for breakfast are particularly important.